friendtech33-DAO/ft33-docs/docs/overview/03_cooler-loans.md

   - Escrows the collateral during the lending period
   - Handles clearings, repayments, rollovers and defaults
   - Offers callbacks to the lender after key actions happen
-- **Clearinghouse.sol** - Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from Olympus Treasury.
+- **Clearinghouse.sol** - Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from friendtech33 Treasury.
 Some of the responsibilities of Clearinghouse contract include:
-  - Implements the mandate of the Olympus community in OIP-144 by offering loans at the governance-approved terms
+  - Implements the mandate of the friendtech33 community in OIP-144 by offering loans at the governance-approved terms
   - Tracks the outstanding debt and interest that the protocol should be received upon repayment
   - Its lending capacity is limited by a FUND_AMOUNT and a FUND_CADENCE.
     Despite providing loans denominated in DAI, the system allocates its dormant capital to the Dai Savings Rate (DSR) while maintaining holdings in sDAI.